APZmedia/ComfyUI-Resemblizer/custom_nodes/README.md

 ## Usage
 - Restart ComfyUI after adding this node.
-- In the ComfyUI interface, search for **Resemblyzer Audio Similarity** under the Audio category.
+- In the ComfyUI interface, search for **APZmedia Resemblyzer Audio Similarity** under the Audio category.
 - Provide two audio file paths as input.
 - The node will output a similarity score between -1.0 and 1.0 (higher means more similar).